ecobost/brain2sent/README.md

 # brain2sent
-Mapping fMRI brain volumes to a joint low-dimensional space and using that to generate sentences describing what the subject is seeing.
+Mapping fMRI brain volumes to a joint low-dimensional space to generate descriptions of the images the subject is seeing.

 # Results
 You can see results [here](https://htmlpreview.github.io/?https://github.com/ecobost/brain2sent/blob/master/results.html) and check the numbers [here](https://github.com/ecobost/brain2sent/blob/master/results.md).
 They are average.